Ambient music: Ambient techno

-Ambient pop is a musical genre that developed in the 1980s as an extension of the dream pop movement.
-It merges structures that are common to conventional pop music with "electronic textures and atmospheres that mirror the hypnotic, meditative qualities of ambient music."
-Ambient pop employs the lock-groove melodies of Krautrock as an influence.
-Despite being an extension of the dream pop movement, it is distinguished by its adoption of "contemporary electronic idioms, including sampling, although for the most part live instruments continue to define the sound."

-David Bowie was among the first rock and pop artists to experiment with ambient music, particularly on his Berlin Trilogy with ambient music pioneer Brian Eno.
-The track "Red Sails" from the trilogy's third album, Lodger was described as a "piece of ambient pop with Motorik beat."
-English art rock band Japan's song "Taking Islands in Africa" from Gentlemen Take Polaroids (1980) is regarded by AllMusic critic Stewart Mason as a forecast of "the ambient pop direction Japan (and leader David Sylvian) would take for the rest of their careers."
-Featuring the Yellow Magic Orchestra leader Ryuichi Sakamoto, the track employed "a very non-rock African talking drum rhythm, slowed down to a sub-heartbeat crawl and overlaid with layers of atmospheric keyboards and minimal bass."

-Dream pop band Slowdive's 1995 Pygmalion album heavily incorporated elements of ambient electronica, influencing many bands of the genre.
-Pitchfork critic Nitsuh Abebe described the album's tracks as "ambient pop dreams that have more in common with post-rock like Disco Inferno than shoegazers like Ride".

 Dark ambient

 Brian Eno's original vision of ambient music as unobtrusive musical wallpaper, later fused with warm house rhythms and given playful qualities by the Orb in the 1990s, found its opposite in the style known as dark ambient.
 Populated by a wide assortment of personalities—ranging from older industrial and metal experimentalists (Scorn's Mick Harris, Current 93's David Tibet, Nurse with Wound's Steven Stapleton) to electronic boffins (Kim Cascone/PGR, Psychick Warriors Ov Gaia), Japanese noise artists (K.K.
-Null, Merzbow), and latter-day indie rockers (Main, Bark Psychosis) – dark ambient features toned-down or entirely missing beats with unsettling passages of keyboards, eerie samples, and treated guitar effects.
+Null, Merzbow), and latter-day indie rockers (Main, Bark Psychosis).

+Dark ambient features toned-down or entirely missing beats with unsettling passages of keyboards, eerie samples, and treated guitar effects.
 Like most styles related in some way to electronic/dance music of the '90s, it's a very nebulous term; many artists enter or leave the style with each successive release.
 Related styles include ambient industrial (see below) and isolationist ambient.

+Drone music

+Drone music is a minimalist genre of music that emphasizes the use of sustained sounds, notes, or tone clusters called drones.
+It is typically characterized by lengthy compositions featuring relatively slight harmonic variations.
+La Monte Young, one of its 1960s originators, defined it in 2000 as "the sustained tone branch of minimalism."
+Elements of drone music have been incorporated in diverse genres such as rock, ambient, and electronic music.

+New-age music

+Ambient music fused with new-age music styles has an explicit purpose of aiding meditation and relaxation, or aiding and enabling various alternative spiritual practices, such as alternative healing, yoga practice, guided meditation, or chakra auditing.
+The proponents of new age-ambient music are almost always musicians who create their music expressly for these purposes.
+To be useful for meditation, the music must have repetitive dynamic and texture without sudden loud chords or improvisation, which could disturb the meditator.
+It is minimalist in conception, and musicians in the genre are mostly instrumentalists rather than vocalists.

+Subliminal messages are also used in new-age music, and the use of instruments along with sounds of animals (like whales, wolves and eagles) and nature (waterfalls, ocean waves, rain) is also popular.
+Flautist Dean Evenson was one of the first musicians to combine peaceful music with the sounds of nature, launching a genre that became popular for massage and yoga.